David Allen, Counselling in Reading, and Online

 I’d been told for years that I’m a good listener, so perhaps it was inevitable that after a science-based early career, life lead me down the path towards counselling.

 I’ve volunteered at No 5 youth counselling for many years, working with adults and young people.
-After a break of a few years I recently returned to continue helping out at this wonderful Reading charity.
+After a break of a few years I recently returned to continue helping out at this wonderful Reading charity - currently as a facilitator on their training team.

-I am the school counsellor at a secondary school in Reading.
+I spent three years working as the school counsellor at a secondary school in Reading.

 In my private practice I’ve worked with a wide variety of people, each bringing their own unique set of questions, challenges, hopes and fears.
 Whatever’s bringing you to counselling, I can offer a non-judgemental and understanding relationship to help you better understand yourself.